NVIDIA/NeMo/docs/sources/source/speech_command/quartznet.rst

         :align: center
         :alt: temporal squeeze excitation sub-module

+Squeeze and Excitation submodule increases the parameter count of the model by 5-8%, and does not add significant cost to training time.

+These SE-QuartzNet models were trained for 200 epochs using mixed precision on 2 GPUs with a batch size of 128 over 200 epochs.
+On 2 Quadro GV100 GPUs, training time is approximately 1 hour.

 =============================== ===================== ============
 Network                         Dataset               Results
 =============================== ===================== ============
-SE-QuartzNet5x1 (1M params)     Speech Commands V1    98.27% Test
+SE-QuartzNet5x1 (1M params)     Speech Commands V1    97.50% Test

-SE-QuartzNet5x1 (0.51M params)  Speech Commands V1    98.26% Test
+SE-QuartzNet5x1 (0.51M params)  Speech Commands V1    97.53% Test

-SE-QuartzNet3x1 (0.08M params)  Speech Commands V1    97.88% Test
+SE-QuartzNet3x1 (0.08M params)  Speech Commands V1    97.22% Test
 =============================== ===================== ============